 Dealing with the Root Cause

 Now that I had the pain under control, I wanted to find the root cause of my problem.
-Yes, I know age, sitting too much and lack of muscle tone all contributes to sciatic pain.
+Yes, I know age, sitting too much and lack of muscle tone all contribute to sciatic pain.
 I’m not getting any younger and maybe I do sit too much, but I had been visiting the gym regularly along with other activities that had me on the go.

 I made sure to continue the exercises as prescribed by my chiro.
 Granted, I did slack off a bit, but not to the point where my sciatic pain should come back.
 It had to be something more than exercise causing my problem.

 I started to look a little deeper into how our muscles and our bodies work.
 I soon discovered that the calcium/magnesium balance is delicate and if our bodies have too much of one and not enough of the other, bad things happen.
-In my case one of the symptoms was sciatic nerve pain.
+In my case, one of the symptoms was sciatic nerve pain.

 We live in a society where we are constantly told to get more calcium.
 It’s good for strong bones and teeth.
 We buy products such as orange juice fortified with more calcium.
 The problem is, calcium must be balanced with magnesium.
 Without magnesium, our bodies don’t properly absorb the calcium and the excess calcium gets deposited all over the place.